This brief tutorial shows students and new users how to install an FTP server using vsftpd on Ubuntu 20.04 | 18.04.

 How to vsftpd server on Ubuntu

-Now grab your favorite FTP client (FileZilla) and set up a new site in your site management and use FTP protocol with encryption with explicit FTP over TLS.
+Now grab your favorite FTP client (FileZilla), set up a new site in your site management, and use FTP protocol with encryption with explicit FTP over TLS.
 Type your username and password and connect.

-You should now be transferring files securely via SSL/TLS.
+It would be best if you now were transferring files securely via SSL/TLS.